kosarekn/QBS103/QBS103_IntrotoR.md

 ![r_studio_example](/images/r-studio-example.png)

+There are options for different types of files in R Studio.
+Among these are "R Scripts" where you can run all your code with the click of a button and "R Markdowns", which give you the power to run your code in chunks.
+R Markdown files also give you the opportunity to knit your code and it's output into a PDF.
+Commonet in R Markdown files can be written in between code chunks.

 ### R as a Functional Programming Language

 R is generally considered a functional programming language.
 Without going into detail, this essentially means that the way in which R performs tasks and solves problems is centered around functions.